-She passed her PA State Nursing Boards and returned to Zimbabwe and worked at St. Ann’s Hospital, Brunnapeg and Gweru General Hospital.
+She passed her PA State Boards of Nursing and returned to Zimbabwe where she worked at St. Ann’s Hospital, Brunnapeg and Gweru General Hospital, Gweru.
 Her heart was restless thinking of Sister Maura Clarke, who was murdered in El Salvador in 1980.
-After six months she decided to leave her community.
+After six months, she decided to leave her community.
 She was anxious to work at a grassroots level and at that time they were involved largely in institutional work.

-As a Maryknoll Sister she began her mission work in a hospital and a clinic in La Paz while she learned Spanish, both the technical medical vocabulary as well as ordinary speech.
+Sister Claris’s first mission assignment was to La Paz, Bolivia from 1987-1989, where she worked in the Santa Rita parish clinic while she learned Spanish, both the technical medical vocabulary as well as ordinary speech.
 She did outreach sponsored by Caritas, which provided a weekly ration of food for poor mothers, and she offered basic health care training.
 She spent a good deal of time in the soup kitchens in the poor barrios as a way to find out who was sick and needed care.
-In Cochabamba she continued health education, visiting families living on the periphery, and working in the Christian Family Movement.
-In 1995 she made her Final Commitment as a Maryknoll Sister in Cochabamba among her Bolivian friends and Sisters, the main celebrant being the Jesuit priest with whom she was working.
+While there, she opened the Santa Monica Clinic, an outpost of the Santa Rita Parish.
+She then moved to Cochabamba where she continued health education, visiting families living on the periphery, and working in the Santa Ana Clinic.
+She also worked with the Christian Family Movement and also with the youths of the Santa Ana Parish.

 She was the administrative secretary for the Institute of Bioethics at the Catholic University of Bolivia and saw the need to integrate bioethics as an academic subject in school, “particularly in today’s world which is threatened by AIDS and poverty.”
 At the Institute she provided educational materials for the students at the documentation center and assisted the seminarians to study more effectively.
 She continued working for the defense of human life in all its aspects using opportunities to educate and raise awareness on the dignity of human life.